 Let $XYY'X'$ be the dual cell of $G$ and let $XYZX'Y'Z'$ and $XYTX'Y'U$ be dual cells of $H_1$ and $H_2$.
 We can assume that $\overrightarrow{XX'}=\overrightarrow{YY'}=\overrightarrow{ZZ'}$ but $\overrightarrow{TU}$ may be equal to either $\overrightarrow{XX'}$ or $\overrightarrow{XY}$.

-We look on the parity class of the point $T$.
-The three-dimensional subspace of $\Z^5_p$ spanned by $XYZX'Y'Z'$ contains parity classes of $X$, $Y$, $Z$, $X+Y+Z$, $X'$, $Y'$, $Z'$, and $X'+Y'+Z'$.
+We look at the parity class of the point $T$.
+The three-dimensional affine subspace of $\Z^5_p$ spanned by $XYZX'Y'Z'$ contains parity classes of $X$, $Y$, $Z$, $X+Y+Z$, $X'$, $Y'$, $Z'$, and $X'+Y'+Z'$.
 None of these classes can be the class of $T$ due to Lemmas \ref{lem:parity} and \ref{lem:3+1} as vertices of $XYZX'Y'Z'$ and $T$ are in the dual cell of $V$.
 Thus, there is an edge $e_A$ of $H_1$ with dual cell $AXYZX'Y'Z'$ such that $A$ and $T$ are in one affine subspace of $\Z^5_p$ parallel to the plane spanned by $XYZX'Y'Z'$.

-Let $\pi_A$ be the 4-dimensional subspace of $\Z^5_{1/2}$ spanned by the set of midpoints of $\mathcal D(e_A)=AXYZX'Y'Z'$.
+Let $\pi_A$ be the 4-dimensional linear subspace of $\Z^5_{1/2}$ spanned by the set of midpoints of $\mathcal D(e_A)=AXYZX'Y'Z'$.
 The set of midpoints of the pyramid $AXYZX'Y'Z'$ contains 14 classes in $\pi_A$.
-8 of these classes are in the set of midpoints of $XYZX'Y'Z'$ and the remaining 6 classes correspond to midpoints of facet vectors $AX$, $AY$, $AZ$, $AX'$, $AY'$, and $AZ'$.
+8 of these classes are in the set of midpoints of $XYZX'Y'Z'$ and the remaining 6 classes correspond to the midpoints of facet vectors $AX$, $AY$, $AZ$, $AX'$, $AY'$, and $AZ'$.
 Among midpoints of the dual cell $XYTX'Y'U$, the midpoints of $TX$, $TY$, $TX'$, and $TY'$ contain two classes that correspond to contact faces of codimension $2$ (parallellogram subcells of $XYTX'Y'U$ that contain $T$).
-4 midpoints of $TX$, $TY$, $TX'$, and $TY'$ together with 6 midpoints of $AX$, $AY$, $AZ$, $AX'$, $AY'$, and $AZ'$ give 8 classes (two classes are repeated twice) that form an affine subspace of $\pi_A$ parallel to the space spanned by 8 midpoints of $XYZX'Y'Z'$.
+4 midpoints of $TX$, $TY$, $TX'$, and $TY'$ together with 6 midpoints of $AX$, $AY$, $AZ$, $AX'$, $AY'$, and $AZ'$ give 8 classes (two classes are repeated twice) that form an affine subspace of $\pi_A$ parallel to the linear subspace spanned by 8 midpoints of $XYZX'Y'Z'$.

-Now we can use Lemma \ref{lem:free_space} for the edge $e_A$ and four-dimensional subspace $\pi_A$.
-Among 16 classes in $\pi_A$ 14 are the classes of midpoints of $\mathcal D(e_A)$ and two correspond to contact faces of codimension 2 of $XYTX'Y'U$.
-Thus, $e_A$ is a free direction for $P$ in that case. \end{proof}
+Now we can use Lemma \ref{lem:free_space} for the edge $e_A$ and the four-dimensional linear subspace $\pi_A$.
+Among 16 classes in $\pi_A$, 14 are the classes of midpoints of $\mathcal D(e_A)$ and two correspond to contact faces of codimension 2 of $XYTX'Y'U$.
+Thus, $e_A$ is a free direction for $P$ in that case which gives a contradiction. \end{proof}